caynine9/Term4-pemrogramanweb2/README.md

 * **Missing APP_KEY:**
 All you need to do is generate a new key.
 Paste it in the `.env` file on the `APP_KEY=` section.

+* **Failed to find file "/%dir%/vendor/autoload.php/:**
+Copy existing `vendor` folder from another Laravel project to the project directory.

 ## Resources